microsoft/Reporting-Services/CustomSecuritySample/README.md

 Adding Machine Keys

- For the case of Forms authentication which requires the decryption of the Authentication cookie, both processes need to be configured with the same machine key and decryption algorithm.
+-	For the case of Forms authentication which requires the decryption of the Authentication cookie, both processes need to be configured with the same machine key and decryption algorithm.
 This was a step familiar to those who had previously setup SSRS to work on scale-out environments, but now is a requirement even for deployments on a single machine.
- For example:
-<RSPATH>\ReportServer\web.config
--	Add under <system.web>
+-	For example:In <RSPATH>\ReportServer\web.config,add under "<system.web>"
 	```xml
 		<machineKey validationKey="00A2CEAEF8A91B29F63399CBEE18F272159F114991EA7CF2FD78BC5D9BB0821825C7332C4A4C1698FA58E39634365A97DA8F720377B84F471A3A166CFCDD31DF" decryptionKey="009CA6A1D48DC4DB59E54865C470DFB75FBC1B73AA4833523C9795B1FA88CBE3" validation="AES" decryption="AES" />
 	```
-<RSPATH>\RSWebApp\Microsoft.ReportingServices.Portal.WebHost.exe.config
--	Add under <configuration>
+-	Then under <RSPATH>\RSWebApp\Microsoft.ReportingServices.Portal.WebHost.exe.config, add under "<configuration>"
  	```xml
 	 <system.web>
 		<machineKey validationKey="00A2CEAEF8A91B29F63399CBEE18F272159F114991EA7CF2FD78BC5D9BB0821825C7332C4A4C1698FA58E39634365A97DA8F720377B84F471A3A166CFCDD31DF" decryptionKey="009CA6A1D48DC4DB59E54865C470DFB75FBC1B73AA4833523C9795B1FA88CBE3" validation="AES" decryption="AES" />